TO BE PUBLISHED March 2020

 This conference will be a timely opportunity to consider the treatment and effective use of evidence in the criminal justice system - including the delivery of forensic science services and the challenges arising from the growth of digital forms of evidence.

-The seminar is timed to consider key issues for forensic evidence and prosecutions :
+The conference is also timed to consider other key issues for forensic evidence and prosecutions:

 - Concerns over conviction rates - with statistics from the Crown Prosecution Service (CPS) showing that prosecutions of rape cases are at their lowest levels in over a decade;